 Draco plays the role of a connector between Orion Context Broker (which is a NGSI source of data) and many external and FIWARE storages like MySQL, MongoDB

-The Quick Start Guide is found at readthedocs.org provides a good documentation summary (Draco).
+The best way to start with Draco is following the Quick Start Guide found at readthedocs.org and it provides a good documentation summary (Draco).

 Nevertheless, both the Installation and Administration Guide also found at readthedocs.org cover more advanced topics.